There are new ways of getting into the city with new cycle paths, new pedestrian crossings and new bus movements.

 There are separated cycle lanes outside the Bus Interchange on Tuam Street.
 Buses turn across the cycle lane to enter the Interchange.
 When the bus signals show a green bus-only light, the cycle signals will show a red stop light.
 People cycling are warned that a red cycle light is coming by orange flashing LED lights on the ground.
 These flashing lights mean get ready to STOP on the red light outside the Bus Interchange.

-Go to the Transport for Christchurch website for cycle information about shared pathway etiquette, hook turns and advanced stop boxes.
-Find out more about road sharing advice if you're driving and the official road code if you're cycling.
+Go to the Transport for Christchurch (external link) website for cycle information about shared pathway etiquette, hook turns and advanced stop boxes.
+Find out more about road sharing advice if you're driving (external link) and the official road code if you're cycling. (external link)

-Also, check out these handy road sharing hints when cycling or driving a truck or bus.
+Also, check out these handy road sharing hints (external link) when cycling or driving a truck or bus.